Travelingo-AU/travelingo-api/README.md

 ## Before you begin

-- Make sure you have Ruby 2.5.1 installed on your computer.
-Do this by: https://dev.to/andy/installing-ruby-250--2pe1
+- make sure you have Ruby 2.5.1 installed on your computer.
+[Instructions](https://dev.to/andy/installing-ruby-250--2pe1)
 - install gems with `bundle install`
 - read carefully `/.env` file and make desirable corrections in `.env.*` files for each environment.
 For example, `APP_URL` should be set in production to make Slack notifications links lead to the correct URL.